Marguerite Bachand, Executive Director: email@example.com

 Alex McElree, Founder and Originating Executive Director

-Alex has dedicated his life to ensure that no veteran suffers the indignity of homelessness and isolation upon their return home.
+Alex has dedicated his life to ensuring that no veteran suffers the indignity of homelessness and isolation upon their return home.
 After three tours of duty in Vietnam, Alex lost everything: he became homeless and battled alcoholism and PTSD.
-Alex founded Operation Dignity in 1993, by renting a house in Oakland and buying a few beds, then inviting his fellow homeless veterans to move in.
+Alex founded Operation Dignity in 1993, renting a house in Oakland and buying a few beds, then inviting his fellow homeless veterans to move in.
 Alex worked tirelessly as the Executive Director until his retirement in 2015.
-He remains in service with OD as a board member and the agency’s Ambassador, continuing to share his story, passion, and vision with our community.
+He remains in service as a board member and the agency’s Ambassador, continuing to share his story, passion, and vision with our community.
 In 2009, the California Legislature Assembly selected Alex as the 16th District Veteran of the Year and in 2016, he was named Oakland’s Humanitarian Citizen of the Year for his contributions to the veteran community.
 In retirement, he’s hoping to spend more time with his other passions: motorcycles and camping.